google/exposure-notifications-server/docs/deploying.md

     This will open two authentication windows in your web browser.

+    >  **NOTE** You may need to `unset GOOGLE_APPLICATION_CREDENTIALS` as it
+    >  takes precedence over the gcloud login settings.

 1. Change to this directory and run `terraform init`.
 Terraform will automatically download the plugins required to execute this code.

 1. Execute Terraform: